Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Dataset

 \subsection{Dynamic Scene Participants}

-Of the several entities that make outdoor spaces, vehicles and pedestrians form important scene components.
-To modeled these dynamic scene participants, we model multiple classes of vehicles including trucks, hatchbacks, SUVs, pickup and sports cars.
-We rendered both automatically and randomly placed vehicles in outdoor environments as well as manually placed vehicles in parking lots and roads.
-We further used 3D scanned avatars \cite{realisticAvatars2022} and Metahumans\cite{metahumans2022} to increase the visual diversity of the pedestrians used in the dataset.

-Metahumans used in our dataset are high-fidelity realistic virtual avatars with diverse skin tones and detailed grooming.
-We have used highest LOD level (LOD $0$) for Metahumans (see supplementary material).
-For rendering human scene participants, we used three settings: idle poses, sitting and walking.
-The walking behaviour and trajectories of the pedestrians are controlled using spline path and the blueprint.
-Figure~\ref{fig:vehiclesAndPedestrians} depicts several examples of the placement of vehicles and human avatars in the dataset.
-It can be seen that the avatars are placed throughout the scene in various realistic locations such as sitting outside a cafeteria, walking on the street and discussing in a group.
+Dynamic scene elements such as vehicles and pedestrians are predominant and play crucial roles in outdoor spaces.
+To accurately represent these components, we modeled various classes of vehicles, including trucks, hatchbacks, SUVs, pickup trucks, and sports cars.
+These vehicles were randomly generated and placed in outdoor environments, as well as manually positioned in parking lots and on roads (see Figure \ref{fig:dataset}).
+Additionally, we introduced visual diversity in pedestrians by incorporating 3D scanned avatars \cite{realisticAvatars2022} and high-fidelity realistic Metahumans \cite{metahumans2022}.
+Metahumans, with diverse skin tones and detailed grooming, were utilized at the highest Level of Detail (LOD 0) to enhance visual realism (see supplementary material).
+The pedestrians exhibit three distinct settings: idle poses, sitting, and walking.
+Walking behavior and trajectories are controlled using spline paths and Unreal Engine's blueprints.
+Figure~\ref{fig:vehiclesAndPedestrians} showcases examples of human avatars strategically placed throughout the dataset, engaging in realistic activities such as sitting outside a cafeteria, walking on the street, and engaging in group discussions.